python-control/python-control/doc/conventions.rst

   * freqplot.feature_periphery_decade (1.0): How many decades to include in the frequency range on both sides of features (poles, zeros).

-  * statesp.use_numpy_matrix: set the return type for state space matrices to `numpy.matrix` (verus numpy.ndarray)
+  * statesp.use_numpy_matrix (True): set the return type for state space matrices to `numpy.matrix` (verus numpy.ndarray)

+  * statesp.default_dt and xferfcn.default_dt (None): set the default value of dt when constructing new LTI systems

+  * statesp.remove_useless_states (True): remove states that have no effect on the input-output dynamics of the system

 Additional parameter variables are documented in individual functions